Helm Plugin

 Verify charts were synced:

-chantal package list --repo-id my-helm-repo
+chantal content list --repo-id my-helm-repo

 Check published directory permissions: